 Q: What is the length of time for a full roof replacement?

 A: Subject to city ordinance, we can begin work at 7am and begin operating heavy machinery at 8am.
 Our installers end their work half an hour before sun set.
-Typically, to remove and replace one layer of shingles on a one story house will only take Final Cut Roofing just one day!
+Typically, to remove and replace one layer of shingles on a one story house will only take Final Cut Roofing and Construction, LLC just one day!
 Facing unexpected additional construction, large roof replacement projects, or a number of other scenarios, will take no more than just two full days for a full roof replacement including a thorough clean up.

 Q: Are there services in my area?